A Local Reimagination of the State of Nature

 Hobbes, Locke and Rousseau have put their theories in black and white.
 For as many theorists, there are as well three primary ethnic groups of the Kukis, Nagas and the Meiteis in Manipur.
 The existing reality also demonstrates that it was too much for us to get used to the so-called modern political system shaped by the ethos and principles of democracy.
 In the zeitgeist of globalisation and pop culture, it will be so naïve for us to consider that we will do better after realising the goals of our non-inclusive, disparate politics that is entirely based on our ethnicity.
 Meantime, observers maintain that there was no animosity between the different groups throughout history.
 Then India arrived, powerfully, on the scene 75 years ago and have completely changed the landscape, more so in the last few decades.

-After these three primary theorists of western political philosophy, we can also consider the ideas conceptualised by two American philosophers, John Rawls (1921–2002) and Robert Nozick (1938–2002).
+After these three primary theorists in western philosophy, there are also seminal works from two American philosophers, John Rawls (1921–2002) and Robert Nozick (1938–2002).
 Rawls was critical about the state of nature, arguing that it is only good as imagining its utility only in their absence just as Hobbes, Locke and Rousseau had conceptualised and that only a government can help build a just society.
 He also wrote extensively on how power can be legitimised even on occasions when we have disagreement about what constitutes a good life.

 ‘...to calm our frustration and rage against our society and its history by showing us the way in which its institutions… are rational and developed over time as they did to attain their present, rational form.’
 (Stanford Encyclopedia of Philosophy, 2021)